CCOG for AMT 120 Winter 2025

 • Repair propeller control system components.

-• Inspect, check, service, and repair fixed-pitch, constant-speed, and feathering propellers, and propeller governing systems (in part).
+• Inspect, check, service, and repair fixed-pitch, constant-speed, and feathering propellers, and propeller governing systems.

 • Install, troubleshoot, and remove propellers.